Health Care Guide Information

 Chronic.

-When the disease spreads slowly over time for example chronic myeloid leukemia.
+When the disease spreads slowly over time, for example, chronic myeloid leukemia.
 In this type, treatment starts after months or years.
 The patient becomes symptomatic very slowly.

 Alopecia: